 A kata is originally a fundamental movement within Japanese martial arts, but can also refer to any fundamental form, routine or pattern of behavior.
 Recognizable patterns of behavior and clear expectations make deviations (problems) easier to recognize and also act as a basis for improvement and for formulating and achieving higher standards.

-Within Lean management, kata refers to two related behavior patterns: improvement kata and coaching kata.
+Within Lean management, kata refers to two related patterns of behavior: improvement kata and coaching kata.

 The improvement kata is a repetitive, four-step routine that allows an organization to improve and adapt.
 This makes continuous improvement through the scientific problem-solving method of Plan, Do, Check and Act (PDCA) a daily habit.
 The four steps are: